metabase/metabase/docs/questions/introduction.md

 ### Saving questions to dashboards

 Questions that live in a dashboard are only visible in that dashboard.
-They can't be used in other dashboards.
-If you save it to a dashboard, you'll need to arrange the card on one of the dashboard's tab, then save the dashboard.
+These questions can't be used in other dashboards.
+When you save a question to a dashboard, you'll need to arrange the card on one of the dashboard's tab, then save the dashboard.

 ### Saving questions to collections